 Every website owner, from blogger to eCommerce entrepreneur, wants visitors to engage with their site.
 The longer you keep a visitor around, the more invested they become in your brand — and the more likely they are to make a purchase or subscribe to your content.

-That’s why it’s important to capture their attention and keep them clicking through your site past the page they landed on.
+That’s why it’s important to capture their attention, increase the time spent on each page, and keep them clicking through your site past the page they landed on.